bitcoin-sv/spvchannels-reference/readme.md

    > **Note:** The remaining setting are explaned in section [Settings](#Settings).

 ## Running application
-1. After everything is set up and configured correctly, you can launch the spvchannels-db and spvchannels-api containers using the following command.
+1. After everything is set up and configured correctly, you can launch the spvchannels-db and spvchannels containers using the following command.

     ```
     docker-compose up –d